-Electron transfer-state (Fig. 5C): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O_2 , respiratory substrate and optimum exogenous uncoupler concentration for maximum O_2 flux.
+Electron transfer-state (Figure 6C): The ET-state is defined as the noncoupled state with kinetically-saturating concentrations of O_2 , respiratory substrate and optimum exogenous uncoupler concentration for maximum O_2 flux.
 O_2 flux determined in the ET-state yields an estimate of ET-capacity.
-Inhibition of respiration is observed at higher than optimum uncoupler concentrations.
-As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $J{P{\rm N}} = 0$.
+Inhibition of respiration is observed above optimum uncoupler concentrations.
+As a consequence of the nearly collapsed protonmotive force, the driving force is insufficient for phosphorylation, and $J{P_9} = 0$.

-ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O2 consumption, ROX, is relevant to assess respiratory function.
+ROX state and Rox: Besides the three fundamental coupling states of mitochondrial preparations, the state of residual O2 consumption, ROX, is relevant to assess respiratory function (Figure 1).
 ROX is not a coupling state.
-The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative side reactions measured after inhibition of ET-with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit CIV and several peroxidases involved in Rox.
-ROX represents a baseline that is used to correct respiration in defined coupling states.
-Rox is not necessarily equivalent to non-mitochondrial respiration, considering O2-consuming reactions in mitochondria not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
-Mitochondrial preparations, especially those obtained from liver, may be contaminated by peroxisomes.
-This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009).
+The rate of residual oxygen consumption, Rox, is defined as O2 consumption due to oxidative reactions measured after inhibition of ET-with rotenone, malonic acid and antimycin A. Cyanide and azide inhibit not only CIV but catalase and several peroxidases involved in Rox.
+However, high concentrations of antimycin A, but not rotenone or cyanide, inhibit peroxisomal acyl-CoA oxidase and D-amino acid oxidase (Vamecq et al. 1987).
+ROX represents a baseline that is used to correct respiration measured in defined coupling states.
+Rox-corrected L, P and E not only lower the values of total fluxes, but also changes the flux control ratios L/P and L/E. Rox is not necessarily equivalent to non-mitochondrial reduction of O2, considering O2-consuming reactions in mitochondria that are not related to ET-such as O2 consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), and several hydoxylases.
+Even isolated mitochondrial fractions, especially those obtained from liver, may be contaminated by peroxisomes.
+This fact makes the exact determination of mitochondrial O2 consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009; Speijer 2016; Figure 2).
 The dependence of ROX-linked O2 consumption needs to be studied in detail together with non-ET enzyme activities, availability of specific substrates, O2 concentration, and electron leakage leading to the formation of reactive oxygen species.